MethodCa/RunIceRun/README.md

 ![rungame](https://github.com/MethodCa/RunIceRun/assets/15893276/6181109c-682b-4a96-ad10-a68a3c62206c)

 > [!NOTE]
-> This is a very crude and rushed version but was an excellent showcase of was could be done in little time and lots of enthusiasm.
+> This is a very crude and rushed version but was an excellent showcase of what could be done in little time and lots of enthusiasm.

 > [!IMPORTANT]
 > The app works in Windows only due to the deprecation of OpenGL in the OSX build.